-To avoid being grounded, passenger aircraft flying within or into the United States and operating under FAR Part 121 must be manufactured to meet the FTFR rule or be retrofitted by December 26, 2017.
+To avoid being grounded, passenger aircraft flying within or into the United States and operating under FAR Part 121 must be manufactured or retrofitted to meet the FTFR rule.

 Fuel Tank IGNITION MITIGATION MEANS

 For Boeing 767 Series - Supplemental Type Certificate No. ST03599NY

 For Boeing 737 NG Series - Supplemental Type Certificate No. ST02980NY

 For Boeing 737 Classic Series - Supplemental Type Certificate No. ST03589NY